-Prescriptive requirement for building envelope now includes quality insulation installation (QII) in all climate zones for new construction and additions greater than or equal to 700 square feet (ft2), except low-rise multifamily buildings in Climate Zone 7.
+Prescriptive requirement for building envelope now includes quality insulation installation (QII) in all climate zones for new construction and additions greater than 700 square feet (ft2), except low-rise multifamily buildings in Climate Zone 7.

 Section 3.6 of Chapter 3 of the Residential Compliance Manual will need to be revised as follows.